RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Cleaning the user and datasette port

-For the datasette, and any peripheral connected to the user port, to work flawlessy, the ports needs to be clean.
-Cleaning the datasette- and user port is done by rubbing them with an old-school rubber eraser.
-The rubber eraser will remove the grease and oxidation without damaging the the gold plated contacts.
+For the datasette, and any peripheral connected to the user port, to work flawlessly, the ports need to be clean.
+Cleaning the datasette and user ports is done by rubbing them with an old-school rubber eraser.
+The rubber eraser will remove grease and oxidation without damaging the gold-plated contacts.
 Finally, the ports are cleaned with isopropanol.

 <p align="center" float="left">
     <img src="Images/Main_07.jpeg" alt="Description" width="500">